On Emergent Social World Models -- Evidence for Functional Integration of Theory of Mind and Pragmatic Reasoning in Language Models: Behavioral Evaluation

 \subsection{Additional Results}

-We show the models' average accuracies on the syntax benchmark BLiMP, next to the accuracies on ToM and pragmatics in Figure~\ref{app:fig:acc-syntax-size}.
+We show the models' average accuracies on the linguistic benchmarks BLiMP and SNLI, next to the accuracies on ToM and pragmatics in Figure~\ref{app:fig:acc-syntax-size}.
 Consistent with the literature, accuracy on the complex domains ToM and pragmatics increases over model size.
 However, just model size or model type (base or fine-tuned) are not sufficient for explaining away the connection between pragmatic and ToM performance of LMs, as shown via model comparison in Section~\ref{sec:results:behavioral-evals}.